ibm-cloud-docs/Db2onCloud/provision.md

 {: #provisioning}

 To deploy an {{site.data.keyword.Db2_on_Cloud_long}} service, you need to create a {{site.data.keyword.Db2_on_Cloud_short}} service instance.
+To deploy an {{site.data.keyword.Db2_on_Cloud_long}} service, you need to create a {{site.data.keyword.Db2_on_Cloud_short}} service instance.
 {: shortdesc}

+You can provision a deployment by visiting the service's catalog page or by specifying the service ID to the command line, or to the API.
+The deployment type is determined by the service ID, which you must specify when you create a {{site.data.keyword.Db2_on_Cloud_short}} deployment by using the command line or API.
 You can provision a deployment by visiting the service's catalog page or by specifying the service ID to the command line, or to the API.
 The deployment type is determined by the service ID, which you must specify when you create a {{site.data.keyword.Db2_on_Cloud_short}} deployment by using the command line or API.

 | Deployment Type | Catalog Page | Service ID | Plan IDs |